nhibberd/toro/README.md

 ### What is toro?

 Toro is a Java library to help manage SQL connections and transactions.
-It provides functionality to easily intereact with databases in a safe and simple manner.
+It provides functionality to easily interact with databases in a safe and simple manner.

 ### Features